steph-xue/travel-journal/README.md

 ## Overview

 This project is a small web application built to practice rendering a list of reusable components from structured data in React.
 It is built with React, JavaScript, HTML, and CSS, and bundled with Vite.
 Every destination is stored as an entry in a single data file and rendered through one shared Card component, so adding a new trip only requires adding a new entry to that file rather than writing any additional markup.
-Each entry includes a title, location, travel dates, a Google Maps link, a description, and a photo, giving every card the same consistent layout regardless of how much or how little information a particular trip has.
+Each entry pairs a photo with its own Google Maps link, travel dates, and a written description of the trip, giving every card the same consistent layout regardless of how much or how little detail a particular destination has.

 <br>